umfy/sanguine-oasis/posts/9-bestiary.md

 ## Enemies' defense

 The defense of a creature depends on their armor or thick skin.
-It's simply additional HP.
+It's simply additional HP + EP.
+When an enemy has it's HP dropped to 1 or below EP they change their tactics, usually by surrendering or fleeing.
-To convert from AC, HP bonus is AC - 12.
+To convert from AC, HP+EP bonus is AC - 12.